Our Mission

 Listen and Collaborate Around a Shared Vision

-Working with public and private partners, the Solomon Foundation identifies projects that will significantly improve the Commonwealth’s urban centers’ major public parks and greenways.
-We look for projects that inspire, that innovate, and that attract more people to enjoy the outdoors.
-These are projects that would likely not happen without a private partner.
+Working with public and private partners, the Solomon Foundation identifies projects that will significantly improve the Commonwealth’s public parks and greenways and, in the process, attract many more people to use them.
+These are projects that would likely not happen without a private partner to help communities advocate for them.
 We do not attempt to do the heavy lifting of government agencies, nor could we.
 We act as a catalyst to instigate and support government action.